xxuhere/CVG-Tietronix/README.md

 ```

 ## QT Python Bindings
 There are two popular Python Qt bindings: PyQT and PySide.
-We are currently using PyQt5.
+We are currently using PyQt5 5.15.0, which is the latest
+version available via `apt` on Ubuntu.

 ## Alternatives of Qt
 [DearPyGui](https://github.com/hoffstadt/DearPyGui) is a new Python Gui framework.
 It's currently under our evaluation.